AlbertNath/Practice1_CompGeo/README.md

 points in the set, in which case it  ignores it and continues to the next point;
 otherwise it adds the point to the resulting vector.

+:warning: Current implementation works with **normalized points**, i.e., their coordinates must be integers; otherwise we run the risk of floating point errors and get a bad Convex Hull.

 ## Usage:

 ### Prerequisite: